 - 2000:

-- Miguel Caldés dies in a car crash in Camagüey Province, only 3 months after helping the Cuban national team win a Silver Medal at the 2000 Olympics.
+- Miguel Caldés dies in a car crash in Camagüey Province, only three months after helping the Cuban national team win a Silver Medal at the 2000 Olympics.
 The 30-year-old Caldés once won a home run title in Cuba.

-- 2007 - The Florida Marlins and Detroit Tigers pull of a blockbuster deal.
-Florida sends 3B Miguel Cabrera (an All-Star in four of his five seasons) and 2-time All-Star P Dontrelle Willis for prospects Cameron Maybin, Andrew Miller and Dallas Trahern.
+- 2007 - The Florida Marlins and Detroit Tigers pull off a blockbuster deal.
+Florida sends 3B Miguel Cabrera (an All-Star in four of his five seasons) and two-time All-Star P Dontrelle Willis for prospects Cameron Maybin, Andrew Miller and Dallas Trahern.
 The Marlins also get Mike Rabelo, Eulogio De La Cruz and Burke Badenhop in the deal.
 Maybin and Miller had been Detroit's first-round picks in 2005 and 2006 respectively.

 - 2008:

 - Junichi Tazawa becomes the first blue chip Japanese prospect to skip the NPB draft and sign directly with a Major League Baseball team.
-He inks a 3-year, $3.3 million deal with the Boston Red Sox.
+He inks a three-year, $3.3 million deal with the Boston Red Sox.
 A member of Japan's squad in the 2007 Baseball World Cup, he is projected to start 2009 at AA.

 - The San Francisco Giants sign free agent Edgar Renteria to replace Omar Vizquel at shortstop.
 The deal is for $18.5 million over two years.